algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 5. Priority Queue: A specialized data structure that allows for efficient retrieval of the highest (or lowest) priority element.
 It is commonly used in algorithms like Dijkstra's to manage nodes based on their distance from the source.

 6. Breadth-First Search (BFS): An algorithm for traversing or searching tree or graph data structures.
-It explores all neighbor nodes at the present depth prior to moving on to nodes at the next depth level.
+It explores all neighbor nodes at the present depth before moving on to nodes at the next depth level.

 7. Bidirectional Dijkstra's Algorithm: An optimization of Dijkstra's algorithm that searches from both the source and target nodes simultaneously, reducing the number of nodes explored.

-8. Graph Data Structure: The way in which a graph is represented in memory, typically using adjacency lists or matrices.
+8. Graph Data Structure: How a graph is represented in memory, typically using adjacency lists or matrices.

 9. API (Application Programming Interface): A set of functions and procedures that allow the creation of applications that access the features or data of an operating system, application, or other services.